Your notice period during redundancy

 Check your contract to see how long your notice period is.

-If your notice is the same or less than your statutory notice would be, your employer should pay you 100% of your regular pay during your notice period.
+If the notice in your contract is the same or less than your statutory notice would be, your employer should pay you 100% of your normal pay during your notice period.
+If your employer doesn’t agree, you can show them this press release on GOV.UK.

-If your notice is at least 1 week more than your statutory notice would be, your employer can keep you on 80% pay during your notice period.
+If the notice in your contract is at least 1 week more than your statutory notice would be, your employer can keep you on 80% pay during your notice period.
+You can ask if they’ll give you your normal pay - they might agree.

 If your employer refuses to give you 100% of your pay, you can contact your nearest Citizens Advice.